Martin-EvansUWA/FitnessAssessmentReportingTool/back-end/README.md

 In the project directory, you can run the following scripts:

--   `uvicorn main:app --reload`: Starts the FastAPI server in development mode.
+-   `uvicorn app:app --reload`: Starts the FastAPI server in development mode.
 -   `pytest`: Runs the test suite.

 ## Other Useful FastAPI Tips